fenago/oracle19c-labs/dataguard/lab_guides/lab28.md

 ![](./images/28.png)

-2. Add the stndby database as an EM target in preparation of the Switchover practice through Enterprise Manager.
+2. Add the orcldg database as an EM target in preparation of the Switchover practice through Enterprise Manager.
 Click **Add** \> **Oracle Database**.

 ![](./images/29.png)

 3. On the Database Discovery: Search
-    Criteria page, enter the name of the host (stndby) by clicking the magnifying glass icon and selecting the host name in the dialog box.
+    Criteria page, enter the name of the host (orcldg) by clicking the magnifying glass icon and selecting the host name in the dialog box.
     Then click **Next** to proceed.

 ![](./images/30.png)

-4. On the Database Discovery: Results page, select the stndby database and provide the following information:
+4. On the Database Discovery: Results page, select the orcldg database and provide the following information:

     -   Monitor Username: sys